PedemonteGiacomo/BlazorWithRedux/README.md

 ### REDUCERS

-The reducers are methods used to ìreduceî so perform the actions that they are prepared to handle, so theyíre triggered when the action is called as we have seen above by, for example, the client.
+The reducers are methods used to ‚Äúreduce‚Äù so perform the actions that they are prepared to handle, so they‚Äôre triggered when the action is called as we have seen above by, for example, the client.

 ```csharp
 public class CounterReducers : UndoableReducers<UndoableCounterState>